Am I required to live on campus?

 Will my GOCard be programmed to work or must I notify the GOCard office of my arrival?

-The Housing Office will provide the GOCard Office with the names of students approved for early arrival.
-Students contacting the GOCard Office directly will be redirected to the Housing Office.
+The Office of Residential Living will provide the GOCard Office with the names of students approved for early arrival.
+Students contacting the GOCard Office directly will be redirected to the Office of Residential Living.

 I am coming early for a pre orientation program?
 May I arrive earlier than the date the organization requested that I arrive?
 May I arrive later?